rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 Turns out Neovim's choice is successful, luajit improves the performance a lot, and lua provides a much better grammar (compares with vimscript) on handling user logic.
 This encourages more users creating their own plugins (include myself) and contributing to Neovim project.
 At the same time, Vim brings [vimscript9](https://www.vim.org/vim90.php) as a better script, but still lots of efforts are needed.
 Obviously it's much easier and faster to embed a script that is ready to use.

-Script [plays a most important role in (Neo)Vim editor, it also turns the editor into a script interpreter/runtime/virtual machine](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L9) at the same time.
+Script [plays a most important role in (Neo)Vim editor, it also turns the editor into a language interpreter/runtime/virtual machine](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L9) at the same time.
 When looking at (Neo)Vim editor as a language interpreter, people start to think about more topics:

 - Modern programming language features:
   - Functional programming: closure,